o-lim/generate-ninja/tools/gn/docs/reference.md

 ## **command**: Command to run for actions.

 ```
-  The command to run for actions and action_foreach targets (see"see
+  The command to run for actions and action_foreach targets (see
-  gn help action" and "gn help action_foreach").
+  "gn help action" and "gn help action_foreach").

 ```